-For some organizations, RFPs are the only reliable way to search for a new vendor.
+For some organizations, RFPs are the only reliable way to search for a new email service provider.
 For others, RFPs can be complicated, costly and of questionable value.
-Should you use an RFP to find your new email service provider?
+Should you use an RFP to find your new vendor?

 How are you facing the challenge of choosing a new email service provider?
 Here are the reasons to use an RFP… or not.